SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Punch In - [1:34 - 1:54](https://youtu.be/oN30JcV16ak?t=94)**

-Feedback example: "It's a great moment to punch in as he is talking about something really important."
+Feedback example: "2:22, it's a great moment to punch in as he is talking about something really important."

 **NOTE: This is easily achieved when using 2k or 4k resolution footage.**